U.S. Penitentiary, Leavenworth

 Displaying 145 - 156 of 245

-Fingerprints and physical description card of Anthony R. Gizzo, Inmate #20547, which includes information on personal habits, background, and detailed physical descriptions and measurements.
-Gizzo was sentenced to time in the U.S. Penitentiary at Leavenworth on drug charges.
+Fingerprints and physical description for Sam Brenner, Inmate #53427, which includes information on personal habits, background, and detailed physical descriptions and measurements.
+Brenner was sentenced to one year and three months in the U.S.

-Admission committee recommendations for Thomas Audley, Inmate #53426, which include suggestions to treat a cardiac condition and limitation to light duty.
+Mugshot for Thomas Audley, Inmate #53426.
 Audley was sentenced to one year and six months in the U.S. Penitentiary at Leavenworth after being convicted of conspiracy to deprive voters of their rights in Kansas City, Missouri.

-Special progress report for Frank P. Dixon, Inmate #53423, which notes that he was not considered for transfer to the county work farm.
-Dixon was sentenced to two years in the U.S. Penitentiary at Leavenworth after being convicted of conspiracy to deprive voters of their rights in Kansas City, Missouri.
+Parole progress report for Joseph Maher, Inmate #53422, which includes work history, physical and mental health assessments, correspondents, and intended parole plan.
+Maher was sentenced to two years in the U.S. Penitentiary at Leavenworth after being convicted of conspiracy to deprive voters of their rights in Kansas City, Missouri.

 Pages